 - Enhance feedback to the national strategic level

 - Consolidate the various experiences of civil society organizations in this field.

 * Structure in charge of the quality of education and good governance of the school

 To share these recommendations and discuss major findings of the case study with relevant stakeholders including researchers, decision-makers, public officials and civil society representatives, IIEP hosted a launch webinar together with the NGO SAHA on Thursday, 10 June 2021.
 Download the flyer in French, and watch the video of this event.

 Harilanto Ravelomanantsoa is a founding member and former director of the NGO SAHA, which aims to promote local development.
 He is the president of the National Association of MASSE Evaluators and a member of the board of the Federative Association of Experts and Consultants of International Technical Cooperation Indian Ocean Madagascar.

 Andrianarivelo Rajaonarivo has been in charge of projects related to rural development, food security, promotion of citizen participation, and improvement of budgetary transparency at the community level for the past twenty years.

-This case study is one of seven case studies on open government initiatives commissioned by the IIEP in Colombia, Ukraine, India, Madagascar, Peru, Portugal, and the USA.
-It forms part of the IIEP’s overarching research on ‘Open government: Learning from experience’.
+This is one of the six case studies on open government initiatives commissioned by IIEP and also conducted in Colombia, Ukraine, India, Peru, and Portugal.
+It is part of the IIEP’s overarching research on ‘Open government: Learning from experience’.